Last revised: June 13, 2015

 What holy bowling do you need to do to keep your life from being grounded?
 What wrong actions and attitudes need to be removed that are keeping you from going where God is calling you to go?
 Release the chocks and blocks of your life.
 Repent and believe.

-2. On being called out of culture, I recommend Gil Bailie on Abraham and Sarah, tape 1 of his series “At Cross Purposes.”
+2. On being called out of culture, I recommend Gil Bailie on Abraham and Sarah, tape 1 of his lecture series “At Cross Purposes.”
 As descendants of Abraham and Sarah our heritage is to be called out of our culture.
 We then begin to be called out of Nietzsche’s mythological “eternal return” into what we properly call history, no longer a circular affair but a more linear journey with a goal.
 Only biblical people, descendants of Abraham and Sarah, truly live in history, a mark of God’s culture.
 Circular time, the mythological eternal return, is a mark of human culture.

 3. Also in the tape series “At Cross Purposes,” tape 6, Gil Bailie mentions a story about a lecture experience in which he was making the point we’re trying to make here: that all of human culture descends in some way from the scapegoat mechanism, which has been at work in actual founding murders and the ensuing sacrificial apparatus “since the foundation of the world.”
 The usual response is incredulity.
 At one particular lecture in the San Francisco Bay area a person in the audience began to challenge the idea and wanted an example of how such a claim could be made.
 It just so happened that Gil could refer him to a display currently at Stanford of how soccer is descended from an Aztec game of kicking around the heads of human sacrificial victims.
 Compare this, as I will below, to the story about the roots of bowling.